sedgewickmm18/bpmn-assistant/README.md

 * o1-preview
 * o1-mini

 > Note: Both o1-preview and o1-mini are used together with their respective GPT-4o models as they don't support structured outputs yet.
-While providing enhanced performance (especially for BPMN diagram editing), they have longer response times and can incur significant costs.
+While providing enhanced performance, they have longer response times and can incur significant costs.

 ### Anthropic